rewardenv/reward/docs/installation.md

 ### Updating Reward

-When Reward is already installed on your system you can do a self-update running `reward self-update` command.
+When Reward is already installed on your system, you can do a self-update running `reward self-update` command.

 If you installed it using a package manager on linux, you will have to run it as superuser with `sudo reward self-update`.